-SDCL 13-11 states in part, "the school board shall prepare a proposed budget for the next fiscal year according to the budgeting standards prescribed by the auditor general for consideration not later than the regular meeting the month of May......Before October first, every school shall approve a budget for the anticipated obligations of each fund, except trust and agency funds, for the school fiscal year.
+SDCL 13-11 states in part, "the school board shall prepare a proposed budget for the next fiscal year according to the budgeting standards prescribed by the auditor general for consideration not later than the regular meeting the month of May.......Before October first, every school shall approve a budget for the anticipated obligations of each fund, except trust and agency funds, for the school fiscal year.

 The School District expended money in excess of amounts budgeted without amending the budget as allowed by SDCL 13-11-3.2.
-Also the School District budgeted to spend more than available, which is not allowed as stated in SDCL 13-11-2.